Top 10 Factors That Affect Gold Prices in Australia

 · Global Events

 Pandemics, wars, and geopolitical tensions cause gold price movements.
 Such happenings create uncertainties in other investment channels, making gold more attractive.
-In the case of COVID-19 where gold prices peaked because investors looked for stable assets amidst market turbulences
+In the case of COVID-19 where gold prices peaked because investors looked for stable assets amidst market turbulence

 2. Supply and Demand Forces